derpibooru/philomena/README.md

 If you are using VSCode, you are encouraged to install the recommended extensions that VSCode should automatically suggest to you based on `.vscode/extensions.json` file in this repo.

-## Updates

-We regularly bump our dev tool versions, so if you want to stay in sync, make sure to rerun `philomena init` from time to time to get the latest updates.

-That command downloads and stores some dev tools under the `.tools` directory.
-If you don't keep in sync with this, our CI will catch any errors anyway, so don't worry.

 ## Troubleshooting

 If you are running Docker on Windows and the application crashes immediately upon startup, please ensure that `autocrlf` is set to `false` in your Git config, and then re-clone the repository.
 Additionally, it is recommended that you allocate at least 4GB of RAM to your Docker VM.